Configuring TCP/IP network settings for an AIX VM

 The current Skytap templates enable DHCP in the guest OS for compatibility with Skytap automatic networking.

 We strongly recommend that you use the latest version of the templates.
 But if you’re already using VMs created from previous versions of the templates, use these instructions to manually configure TCP/IP settings in the AIX System Management Interface Tool (SMIT).
 This prevents network issues during file transfers and other intensive operations.

-These steps are not necessary unless you have pre-2018 versions of Skytap AIX templates.
+These steps aren’t necessary unless you have pre-2018 versions of Skytap AIX templates.

 Manually configuring TCP/IP settings for the guest OS of an AIX VM is a two-step process.
 First, determine the settings of the automatic network that the AIX VM should connect to.
 Second, apply appropriate settings in the guest OS of the AIX VM.

 Step 1 – Finding the automatic network settings

 Before you can configure network settings for an AIX VM in an environment, you need to know the network configuration for the environment.

 From the Environment Details page, note the hostname and IP address for each AIX VM in the environment.